Hitting the Music in West Coast Swing Pt. 2

 Turn Entry

-The turn entry is whatever pattern gets you into a position where your follow is prepared for an inside or outside-turn.
-This can be as simple as a left-side-pass (LSP), or a right-side-pass (RSP), or as complicated as a Maxence-style hustle-whip with a behind-the-back topspinner into a duck-turn.
+The turn entry is whatever pattern gets you into a position where your follow is prepared for a left or right-turn.
+This can be as simple as a Left Side Pass (LSP), or a Right Side Pass (RSP), or as complicated as a Maxence-style hustle-whip with a behind-the-back topspinner into a duck-turn.

 The Base Turn

-High-level, there are two types of turns in WCS.
-Outside, and inside.
-We will be using one of these two types of turns to accelerate.
-This will be our base.
-Outside and inside turns can be led from either the left-side or the right-side of the follow.
 In general, it is best to have the follower on the audience side of the leader.
-So, if the audience is on the leader’s left side, he wants to lead a either left-side inside or outside turns.
+So, if the audience is on the leader’s left side, he wants to lead a either left-side left turn or a left side right turn.

-KISS Principle: To reduce initial leader cognitive load, while practicing stick to left-side-pass inside-turn or right-side-pass outside-turn variations with extra spins for acceleration.
+KISS Principle: To reduce initial leader cognitive load, while practicing stick to Left Side Pass with Left Turn or Right Side Pass with Right Turn variations with extra spins for acceleration.

 The Transition to Texture